Tools4everBV/HelloID-Conn-Prov-Target-Ricoh-myPrint/README.md

 - **IP Whitelisting**:<br>
   The IP addresses used by the connector must be whitelisted on the target system's firewall to allow access.
 Ensure that the firewall rules are configured to permit incoming and outgoing connections from these IPs.
+- **Accounts in myPrint**:<br>
+  The user account in myPrint is provisioned JIT by myPrint only when the user authenticates in myPrint the very first time.

 ### Connection settings